-1) Are parasites adapting to better infect their hosts?
+1) Are pathogens/parasites adapting to better infect their hosts?
 If so, at what scale and at what speed are they adapting?

-2) Are hosts responding to this adaptation (in other words, coevolving) by becoming more resistant to their local parasites?
+2) Are hosts responding to this adaptation (in other words, coevolving) by becoming more resistant to their local pathogens/parasites?
 If so, are they paying a significant cost for this resistance?

 3) Can this coevolution lead to increased diversity?
-For example, are parasites preferentially targeting common hosts (i.e. the hosts that are the most fit) and therefore imposing a rare-host advantage?
-Or are parasites in one host population driving their hosts in a different direction than parasites in another host population?
+For example, are pathogens/parasites preferentially targeting common hosts (i.e. the hosts that are the most fit) and therefore imposing a rare-host advantage?
+Or are pathogens/parasites from one host population driving their hosts in a different direction than parasites from another host population?

 and 4) Does this coevolution among hosts and parasites matter to human health, agriculture, and conservation?
 Can we use our understanding about when and how pathogens/parasites evolve to design better treatments and to predict and prevent the spread of diseases?